software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 4
 >
 > To classify frontend-related and backend-related issues, create two new [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels): "frontend" and "backend".
 Add the "frontend" label for issues that are related to the frontend implementation and the "backend" label for issues that are related to the backend implementation.
-You can also consider if you also need other kind labels to classify issues.

 {: .important-title }